jpaine/yt-anchor-action/README.md

 ### Setting up the cron job

+#### Playlist

 1. To setup up a Playlist URL for this branch ( this will be used in all subsequent runs )
     ```bash
       ./scripts/prompt-url.sh
     ```
+#### Setup Workflow

-2. To update the github action to match Anchor password and email
+1. To update the github action to match Anchor password and email
     ```bash
-      ./scripts/update-worfklow.sh
+      ./scripts/update-workflow.sh
     ```
+#### Setup Cron

-3. To set the job to run at a specific time and edit that time if needed.
+1. To set the job to run at a specific time and edit that time if needed.
     1. To cron the job
         ```bash
           ./scripts/cron-it.sh
         ```
     2. At times, you would want to edit the cronjob, use `crontab -e` and edit it.
 [Cronguru](https://crontab.guru/) can help you in figuring out the format used in timing a job.

+#### Edit Cron Job Timing

-9. To check if the cron job is set, you can list it using
+1. To check if the cron job is set, you can list it using
        ```bash
         crontab -l
        ```
-10. The action runs every Thursday at 12 pm your machine's local time, the machine needs to be powered on at this hour.
+2. The action runs every Thursday at 12 pm your machine's local time, the machine needs to be powered on at this hour.

+### See Your Actions

-11. On Github go to a `podcast branch` and under `Actions` tab of a branch, you can see if the action was executed.
+1. On Github go to a `podcast branch` and under `Actions` tab of a branch, you can see if the action was executed.

 ## Manual Method